Get through freezing episodes and strengthen your stride with cues from a metronome, bouncing along a balance-challenging nylon strap, and other tips.

 Slacklining, challenging your balance by walking along a bouncy 2-inch-wide flat nylon strap strung a foot or so above the ground, is popular on college campuses and parks where the young and hip gather.
 But scientists are also finding that slacklining is useful for people with PD.

-, people with PD who did two 30-minute slackline sessions a week for six weeks had significantly fewer freezing episodes and were less afraid of falling than those who did their normal routines—and they were less tired overall.
+In a 2016 study, people with PD who did two 30-minute slackline sessions a week for six weeks had significantly fewer freezing episodes and were less afraid of falling than those who did their normal routines—and they were less tired overall.
 The practice also helps improve balance, concentration, and core and lower body strength.

 5. Get advice from a specialist.